 Cupping is most closely associated with traditional Chinese medicine.
 But there is evidence that it was used thousands of years ago in Egypt as well.
 The “Father of Modern Medicine,” Hippocrates, was also a proponent.4

-Many non-athletes believe that cupping not only helps increase their energy levels, but provides other benefits as well.
-Proponents say it helps with muscle pain, as well as other ailments.6
+Many non-athletes believe that cupping not only helps support their energy levels, but provides other benefits as well.
+Proponents say it helps with muscle discomfort, as well as other ailments.6

 Negative side effects linked with cupping may include slight nausea, sweating or, in some cases, dizziness.
 There is a slight risk of infection if an unqualified practitioner performs cupping.7 Practitioners should always use clean equipment.
 They must also wear protective items, such as goggles and gloves.

 Those with certain health conditions should not undergo cupping therapy.
 For example, those with hemophilia, or other types of blood disorders, could suffer complications.
 The same holds true for people taking blood thinners.8 Also, you should avoid cupping if you have an infection, an open wound, or a burn on the area of skin being treated.9

 Always consult with your doctor first.